laurenshareshian/laurenshareshian.github.io/_posts/2017-06-30-First-Week-Recap.md

 9. FULTON ST
 10. CHAMBERS ST

 Not surprisingly, though, three of the top ten highest volume destinations on weekday mornings were in the financial district, which is not where many tech companies are located.
-I used the Google Maps API to superimpose the largest tech employers depicted with black circles (according to [Built in NYC](http://www.builtinnyc.com/2016/10/28/nyc-top-100-list) with these ten station recommendations, and found that there were no subway recommendations currently near Twitter, Google, or Facebook.
-Thus, I suggested moving two of these financial district stations to be close to the Twitter/Google and Facebook locations (circled) and my final top ten recommendations as to where to station advertisers on weekday mornings are:
+I used the Google Maps API to superimpose the largest tech employers depicted with black circles (according to [Built in NYC](http://www.builtinnyc.com/2016/10/28/nyc-top-100-list)) with these ten station recommendations, and found that there were no subway recommendations currently near Twitter, Google, or Facebook.
+Thus, I suggested moving two of these financial district stations to be close to the Twitter/Google and Facebook locations (circled) and my final top ten recommendations as to where to station advertisers on weekday mornings were:

 1. 47-50 STS ROCK
 2. GRD CENTRAL-42 ST